What is a generic medicinal product?

 This study is a clinical trial within the meaning of the Medicinal Products Act (Arzneimittelgesetz).
 The basic assumption here is: essentially similar blood levels of the active substance and thus concentrations at the site of action guarantee essentially the same effect of efficacy and safety of the drug.
 The results of this study must be within certain limits.
 These limits are accepted throughout the EU and laid down in a guideline issued by the EMA.

-Where are differences between the originator and the generic drug possible?
+Where are differences between the originator and the generic medicinal product possible?

 - In the case of excipients, if they have no influence on the action of the medicinal product.